GeorgyMakarov/us_for_ds/README.md

 Values from each of 2 groups are ranked.
 Then the genetic algorithm is applied to minimize weight while maximizing value using [GA](https://cran.r-project.org/web/packages/GA/index.html) library in `R`.

+## Results

+Top-5 states picked by the algorithm:

+- Virginia
+- North Carolina
+- Delaware
+- Texas
+- Georgia

+These results are very well in line with the official [employment map](https://www.bls.gov/oes/current/se152051.png) and pretty much intersect with other researches made by [Zippia](https://www.zippia.com/data-scientist-jobs/best-states/) or other [researchers](https://odsc.medium.com/13-best-cities-on-the-planet-to-get-hired-as-a-data-scientist-ccea881ee899) some time ago.